bgr/RxPY-TodoMVC/README.md

 # RxPY TodoMVC

-This is an implementation of the popular [TodoMVC](http://todomvc.com/) application using [RxPY](https://github.com/ReactiveX/RxPY) and PyQt4.
+This is an implementation of the popular [TodoMVC](http://todomvc.com/) application using [RxPY](https://github.com/ReactiveX/RxPY) and PyQt.
 This application also uses the
 [Model-View-Presenter (MVP) pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).